Siepert123/create-legacy/README.md

-## Things that will defenitely be asked I think
+## Things that will definitely be asked I think
-Q: Why use BlockStates instead of the Tile Entity Special Renderer?

-A: Using the TESR is complicated and from what I've heard it consumes FPS a lot

 Q: why

 A: yes

+Q: is this made by simibubi

+A: NO!!!!!!!

 ## Some legal stuff
 This mod is **not** affiliated with Simibubi in any way.